department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 Before `setupPerTest` runs, the shared Cypress setup will have automatically started `cy.server()` and stubbed the `GET /v0/maintenance_windows` and `GET /v0/feature_toggles` requests to return empty arrays.

-Default stubs (like the maintenance windows and feature toggles requests) can be overriden by setting up another `cy.route` on the same endpoint.
+Default stubs (like the maintenance windows and feature toggles requests) can be overridden by setting up another `cy.route` on the same endpoint.

 This is also generally the place to set anything in `localStorage` and `sessionStorage` before the test runs.